Updated April 19, 2023

-Market Failure and The Role of Government
+Introduction to Market Failure and The Role of Government

-Market Failure and The Role of Government – An imperfect market outcome can be corrected by a change in the incentive structure or reallocation of resources.
+Changing the incentive structure or reallocating resources can correct a bad market outcome.
 Economists often differ in their opinion about the type of market failure and the corrective measures required to resolve it.

 What is a Market Failure?

-Take for instance the common argument regarding the minimum wage laws.
+Take, for instance, the common argument regarding the minimum wage laws.
 The law sets wages above the prevalent market clearing wage to raise the market wages.

 Reasons for Market Failure

-To fully understand concept of market failure, it’s pertinent that we recognize the reasons behind it.
+To fully understand the concept of market failure, it’s pertinent that we recognize the reasons behind it.
 Because of the structure, it’s impossible for markets to be perfect.
 Most markets, as a result, are unsuccessful and need some kind of intervention.

-- Positive and negative externalities: An externality is the effect on a third party which is usually caused by availing a particular good or service.
-Positive externality is the optimistic spillover which is gained from the goods or service.
-For instance, while public education may directly affect only the schools and their students, an educated population will extend positive effects on the society as a whole.
+The availing of a particular good or service usually causes an effect on a third party, known as an externality.
+Goods or services can generate an optimistic spillover, a positive externality.
+For instance, while public education may directly affect only the schools and their students, an educated population will positively affect society.
 A negative externality, on the other hand, is a pessimistic spillover effect on a third party.
 For instance, passive smoking could adversely affect people’s health, even if they don’t directly indulge in smoking.

 Probable corrective action for Market Failure